louheadshot.jpeg.jpg

 In addition to President Obama and Governors Tony Evers and Scott Walker, Stofflet has also had one-on-one interviews with dozens of celebrities, including Julia Roberts, Robin Williams, Brad Pitt, Will Ferrell, George Clooney, Will Smith, and Jodie Foster, and has also hosted several specials that aired nationally on HGTV.

-After reporting for 16 years at KING-TV (NBC) in Seattle, and working as a freelance correspondent for the National Geographic Channel, Stofflet jumped at the chance in May of 2005 to return to his home state of Wisconsin to anchor and report for NBC-15 News.
+After reporting for 16 years at KING-TV (NBC) in Seattle, and working as a freelance correspondent for the National Geographic Channel, Stofflet jumped at the chance in May of 2005 to return to his home state of Wisconsin to anchor and report for NBC-15 News (WMTV).
+He retired from his role as main evening news anchor at WMTV in 2023.
+He received a commendation from Governor Evers upon his retirement, and Dane County Executive Joe Parisi proclaimed Stofflet’s retirement day as “John Stofflet Day” in the county.

-A Middleton native and UW-Madison Journalism School graduate, Stofflet has two children—son Taylor and daughter Kaia.
+A Middleton native and UW-Madison Journalism School graduate, Stofflet is married to Realtor Anna Trull, and has two adult children—son Taylor and daughter Kaia.

 Education

-University of Wisconsin-Madison School of Journalism & Mass Communications
+University of Wisconsin-Madison School of Journalism & Mass Communications, Honors Graduate.

 Awards